gbockus/VetTopCoder/BLOG.md

 https://github.com/dcarroll/sublime-lightning

-It enables you to login to salesforce inside the sublime text editor and create or edit lightning components.
+It enables login to salesforce inside the sublime text and creates or edits lightning components.
 It will then sync changes back to salesforce on save.
-You will see an error message if there was a syntax or formatting problem when syncing with Salesforce.
+It displays an error message if there is a syntax or formatting problem when syncing with Salesforce.

 This was a huge development boost for me and I have nothing but good things to say about it.
 You will need to do your apex code development in the developer console, but with the automatic validation and apex being a fairly small portion of your code base  for lightning components it isn't bad.

 So there you have it.
 As a javascript developer you're now ready to hit the ground running developer lightning components.